dusk-network/docs-public/src/content/docs/operator/guides/node-wallet-setup.md

 ---

 :::note[Node Installer]
-This guide assumes that you have already installed rusk using the node-installer.
+This guide assumes that you have already installed Rusk using the node-installer.

-You can use read the node installer guide to [quickly launch your node on Dusk mainnet](https://github.com/dusk-network/node-installer) or [testnet](/operator/guides/nocturne-node)
+You can use the node installer guide to [quickly launch your Provisioner node](/operator/guides/provisioner-node).
 :::

 This guide explains setting up the wallet and the last steps needed to start running your node.